 For this reason, it is important for you to communicate with your child's teachers, particularly their EAL teachers.
 Parents should come to Parents' Evenings and meet with their child's teachers so they can better understand how to support their learning in all areas.
-If you are concerned that your own level of English will make it difficult, please get in touch with the Director of EAL and see whether translation can be offered for you.
-You can always write to the Director of EAL in your own language and it will be translated.
+If you are concerned that your own level of English will make it difficult, please get in touch with the Primary or Secondary EAL Curriculum Leaders and see whether translation can be offered for you.
+You can always write to the Primary or Secondary EAL Curriculum Leaders n your own language and it will be translated.